MicrosoftDocs/visualstudio-docs/docs/cross-platform/install-visual-cpp-for-cross-platform-mobile-development.md

 - [Microsoft Visual Studio Emulator for Android](https://aka.ms/vscomemudownload)

    Microsoft Visual Studio Emulator for Android is an optional emulator useful for testing and debugging your code.
-After we released the Visual Studio Emulator for Android, Google updated their Android emulator to use hardware acceleration through Intel’s HAXM.
-We recommend you use Google’s emulator when you can, as it offers access to the latest Android OS images and Google Play services.
+After the release of Visual Studio Emulator for Android, Google updated their Android emulator to use hardware acceleration through Intel’s HAXM.
+We recommend you use Google’s accelerated emulator when you can, as it offers access to the latest Android OS images and Google Play services.

 In most cases, Visual Studio can detect the configurations for the third-party software you've installed, and maintains the installation paths in internal environment variables.
 You can override the default paths of these cross-platform development tools in the Visual Studio IDE.